firozkhan18/technologies-notes/Rest API: How to Prevent Duplicate Requests Effectively.md

 #### 4. BaseResponse

-This is the response class that returns results via API, containing fields such as code, message, and data.
+This is the response class that returns results via API, containing fields such as code, message, and data, request_id, etc.

 ```java
 package com.demo.dto;